plan-systems/design-docs/README.md

 [PLAN](http://plan.tools) is a multi-purpose communications and logistics planning tool for organizations and communities.
 PLAN is built on a “pluggable” architecture that integrates distributed services, encryption, and interoperable data-transport technologies — all inside a realtime visual interface.
 PLAN is an instrument for productivity, organization, and collaboration.

 PLAN is free and open-source (GPLv3).
 The purpose of components in PLAN being pluggable is to allow anyone to easily add, improve, or extend component functionality.
-The design principles of PLAN are focused on making information transport and delivery profoundly interoperable and extensible, similar and consistent with Tim Berners-Lee's vision for HTTP.
-We also acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which decisively improves how protocols, formats, and processes interoperate; `http://` becomes `/http/`.
+The design principles of PLAN are focused on making information transport and delivery openly interoperable and extensible, similar to how Tim Berners-Lee's HTTP sought to make information browsing interoperable.
+We also wish to acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), subtly but decisively improving how protocols, formats, and processes can be interoperably specified; `http://` becomes `/http/`.

 May PLAN empower organizations and individuals with little or no resources to intuitively, securely, and reliably communicate and self-organize.